 Seems foolish to disregard the customer — one who could very well become a repeat customer — right?
 Reaching out to them with an automated yet pertinent post-purchase email is a fantastic way to cultivate goodwill.

 In fact, any email marketing automation carries extra might over promotional newsletters.

 Because specific conditions — a subscriber’s behavior — trigger them, automated emails are innately tailored and highly relevant to the recipient.

 Consumers want personalization.
 A report shows that 49% become repeat buyers when a brand offers personalized shopping experiences.

 Post-purchase emails are one avenue for keeping customers around.
 There are other ways to improve customer retention for your Shopify store with email marketing.

 Post-purchase email example #1: The product prep

 We call this first post-purchase customer automation the “get ready” message.
 It’s sent after order fulfillment but before the customer’s product arrives.

 Leverage it to 1) affirm the customer made a great purchase and 2) provide helpful information they’ll need.
-Hence, these emails are for specific products or collections.
+Hence, these emails are usually for specific products or collections.